paul4forest/GFPM_output/docs/tutorial/load_clean.md

 ### Copy GFPM data in c:\PELPS\pelps with a function
+If the GFPM simulation and R analysis run on two different computers, it can be convenient to load the data from a named folder or archive.
+To this end, on the GFPM machine,
-GFPM simulation results are stored in plain text format ".DAT" in the `C:\PELPS\pelps` folder.
+GFPM simulation results are stored in plain text format in ".DAT" files under the `C:\PELPS\pelps` folder.
-After each scenario has run, we will copy this folder in an archive.
+After each scenario run, copy this folder into another folder or  archive.
+Copying the PELPS folder can also be done by hand if R is not installed on that machine.
+See section below.

 In this example, we give the name "dummy" to the scenario